zulip/zulip/CONTRIBUTING.md

 that you'd like to work on the issue.

-Please follow the same guidelines as described above: find an issue labeled "good first issue" or "help wanted", and only pick up one issue at a time to start with.
+Please follow the same guidelines as described above: find an issue labeled "help wanted", and only pick up one issue at a time to start with.

 ### Working on an issue